How Does PR Support Content Marketing?

 Traditional media would see brands seeking to attain guest posting spots to improve their brand awareness and outreach, but the past few years have shown us that it can be much more effective to focus on SEO link building to increase public outreach and find potential customers.
 If you’re familiar with SEO, you’ll have noticed how much link building is being talked about in 2022.

 SEO has often been the task of content marketers and web developers, but more recently it has become a significant priority for PR professionals, whose job it has become to reach and attain backlinks.
 Although blog posts are still a thing, the symbiotic relationship between PR and content marketing pros is now at the forefront of SEO and digital marketing.
+This is why working with a link building agency like The Brains is so important.

 Why combined strategies generate better results